IVF with Donor Eggs and Gestational Surrogacy

 Egg donors are healthy women, ideally between the ages of 21 to 32.
 The following are categories of potential egg donors:

-Anonymous Egg Bank Donors: It is possible to acquire frozen eggs through an egg bank.
+Anonymous Frozen Egg Bank Donors: It is possible to acquire frozen eggs through an egg bank.
 Medical statistics and physical characteristics of the donors are available in addition to photographs of the donor as a child.
 This option eliminates the necessity to wait for stimulation and egg retrieval and enables treatment to focus only on the gay intended fathers.
-MyEggBank at RSC New England provides frozen donor eggs at one third to half the cost of fresh donor eggs obtained through an egg donor agency.
+MyEggBank at IVF New England provides frozen donor eggs at one third to half the cost of fresh donor eggs obtained through an egg donor agency.

 All donors complete a questionnaire about known familial genetic diseases which will be traced, as extensively as possible, for at least two generations.
 There is, of course, a risk that potential donors may fail to reveal an aspect of their genetic history.
 The potential egg donor (and her partner, if any) will be screened for sexually transmitted diseases such as HIV, hepatitis, syphilis, gonorrhea and Chlamydia, according to FDA regulations.